docarray/docarray/README.md

 ## Represent

-DocArray allows you to **represent your data**, in a ML-native way.
+DocArray allows you to **represent your data**, in an ML-native way.

 This is useful for different use cases:
 - :running_woman: You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
 - :cloud: You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints